MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 - Running Windows 10, [updated to version 2004](ms-settings:windowsupdate), **Build 19041** or higher.
 - [WSL enabled and installed, and updated to WSL 2](https://docs.microsoft.com/windows/wsl/install-win10).
-- [Linux distribution installed](https://docs.microsoft.com/windows/wsl/install-win10#install-your-linux-distribution-of-choice) (Ubuntu 18.04 for our examples).
+- [Linux distribution installed](https://docs.microsoft.com/windows/wsl/install-win10#install-your-linux-distribution-of-choice) (Ubuntu for our examples).
-- Ensure your Ubuntu 18.04 distribution is [running in WSL 2 mode](https://docs.microsoft.com/windows/wsl/install-win10#set-your-distribution-version-to-wsl-1-or-wsl-2).
+- Ensure your Linux distribution (ie. Ubuntu) is [running in WSL 2 mode](https://docs.microsoft.com/windows/wsl/install-win10#set-your-distribution-version-to-wsl-1-or-wsl-2).
 (WSL can run distributions in both v1 or v2 mode.)
 You can check this by opening PowerShell and entering: `wsl -l -v`

 ## Differences between database systems